Who was Enslaved at Liberty Hall?: The Van Horne Family: Peter, Sarah, and Robert

 • One Black woman between the ages of 24 and 36 (Sarah Van Horne)

-Robert, around 7 or 8 years old at the time of his parents’ manumission, would also have continued to labor at Liberty Hall.
-The boundaries between freedom and enslavement were not strictly defined in New Jersey during the nineteenth century, both for people like Robert who were born free but still were required to labor for their mothers’ enslavers until adulthood, and for people like his parents who had been freed but still had to work for the people who had claimed ownership over them.
+It is clear that Peter and Sarah Van Horne craved freedom.
+They packed their belongings (including some items given to them in Susan Niemcewicz’s will) only a few weeks after her death entitled them to leave Liberty Hall.
+They likely travelled to Elizabethtown, where they had family.
+Robert continued to labor at Liberty Hall.
+The boundaries between freedom and enslavement were not strictly defined in New Jersey during the nineteenth century, both for people like Robert who were born free but still were required to labor for their mothers’ enslavers until adulthood, and for people like his parents who had been freed but still had to work for the people who had claimed ownership over them for several more years.
+Sarah and Peter Van Horne must have been devastated that they had to leave their son, but the institution of slavery and New Jersey’s gradual emancipation laws forced parents and children to make compromises and difficult decisions like this in order to do what they thought best for their families.

 A photograph of Peter Van Horne's gravestone.At some point after Susan Niemcewicz’s death in 1833, the Van Hornes moved to nearby Elizabethtown.
 It was here that the 1840 census recorded a Peter Van Horne living with a woman and boy, who almost certainly were Sarah and Robert.
 We do not know why John Kean (who inherited Liberty Hall from his grandmother) allowed Robert to leave with his parents since he was only eighteen, but Robert likely lived as a free man from this point on.